nclowell/RAD_sea_cucumbers/readme.md

 We used principal component analysis and dicriminant analysis of principal components to investigate patterns of population differentiation, using the R package [*adegenet*](https://cran.r-project.org/web/packages/adegenet/index.html).
 We used [*ADMIXTURE*](https://gaworkshop.readthedocs.io/en/latest/contents/07_admixture/admixture.html) to conduct a clustering analysis and the R package [*poppr*](https://cran.r-project.org/web/packages/poppr/index.html) to summarize the partitioning of variance among different hierarchical groupings in AMOVAs.
 You can see the scripts used for population structure analyses [here](https://github.com/nclowell/SeaCukes/tree/master/3_pop_structure_analyses).

-We tested for isolation by distance using a Mantel test in R.
+We also looked for evidence for selection.
 Loci were classified as putatively adaptive if identified using at least one of two approaches: FST outlier detection and gene-environment association.
 We used [*Bayescan*](http://cmpg.unibe.ch/software/BayeScan/) and the R package [*OutFLANK*](http://rstudio-pubs-static.s3.amazonaws.com/305384_9aee1c1046394fb9bd8e449453d72847.html) to detect FST outliers.
 We used [*bayenv2*](https://gcbias.org/bayenv/) and redundancy analysis to test for gene-environment association and identify SNPs putatively involved in local adaptation.
 We used [*blastx*](https://blast.ncbi.nlm.nih.gov/Blast.cgi?LINK_LOC=blasthome&PAGE_TYPE=BlastSearch&PROGRAM=blastx) and the [*UniProt Knowledge Base*](https://www.uniprot.org/help/uniprotkb) to identify potentially associated biological processes for putatively adaptive loci.
+You can find scripts and notebooks associated with these analyses [here](https://github.com/nclowell/SeaCukes/tree/master/4_detecting_adaptive_differentiation).

+We investigated potential drivers of observed differentiation.
+We tested for isolation by distance using a Mantel test in R. We also compared patterns of differentiation between putatively neutral and putatively adaptive loci.

 Once putatively adaptive SNPs were identified, they were used to distinguish a putatively neutral data set (by excluding these SNPs) and a putatively adaptive data set (the remaining SNPs).
 These were used to generate hypotheses about the roles of neutral versus adaptive forces in driving population differentiation.